-The Football Association could face a cut in government funding following a drop in the number of people playing the game in England.
+The Football Association is set to lose £1.6m of government funding because of a sharp decline in the number of people regularly playing the game.

 Sport England, the body responsible for distributing government funding to grassroots sport, said the warning sends a “serious message” to the FA that it needs to reassess its participation strategy.

 Take a stroll across your local playing fields on a weekend morning and the chances are you’ll hear the familiar sound of kids football.